 - money — paper or coin

-We always pause on Christmas Eve to read the complete Christmas story from Luke.
+Our family members always pause on Christmas Eve to read the complete Christmas story from Luke.
 I highly recommend that, too.
 That’s the whole reason we’re celebrating, right?
+The best part!
+Reading the Scriptures on Christmas morning is the perfect way to start off Christmas Day.

 4 Now Joseph also went up from Galilee, from the city of Nazareth, to Judea, to the city of David which is called Bethlehem, because he was of the house and family of David, 5 in order to register along with Mary, who was betrothed to him, and was pregnant.
 6 While they were there, the time came for her to give birth.
 7 And she gave birth to her firstborn son; and she wrapped Him in cloths, and laid Him in a manger, because there was no [g]room for them in the inn.